 Begin the Process

 Weight loss surgery is a life-changing decision.
-Our experienced staff understands this and one step at a time, they will help you make the decisions and commitments necessary for bariatric surgery.
+The experienced team at UnityPoint Clinic - Weight Loss understands this and one step at a time, they will help you make the decisions and commitments necessary for bariatric surgery.

 Upon referral, patients will be scheduled for an informational class in our office.
 This group class is taught by the weight loss surgery team.
-Patients will receive a comprehensive educational manual at this class that will outline the surgery options.
+Patients will receive a comprehensive educational manual at this class that outlines the bariatric surgery options.
 This is a good time to learn about what we expect out of our patients and what life as a surgery patient will be like.

 Many insurance plans will cover weight loss surgery if you meet the National Institute of Health guidelines.
 It is your responsibility to contact your insurance company to be sure they will pay for the surgery.
 Some questions you should ask include: